Er-satyendra/Movies/README.md

 List of contributors who participated in this project:
 - Satyendra Singh Chouhan

-This setup guide will help you get started with the BLITZ Frontend CMS.
+This setup guide will help you get started with the Movies Frontend.